 Step 5: Develop a Leadership Pipeline

-- Ensuring representation across demographics and locations.
+- Ensuring diverse representation across the leadership pipeline

 Step 6: Engage and Prepare Successors

-- Engage successors in decisions early.
+- Gradually involving successors in strategic and operational decisions

 Step 7: Execute the Succession Plan